SKPVenkataSDeepthi/Artificial-Intelligence/README.md

   - Machine learning tasks with open-source tools
   - Building and training models with Hugging Face libraries

-## How to Use This Repository

-- **Explore the Resources**: Each course or resource mentioned above will be linked to related project files, code snippets, and notes as I progress through the material.
-- **Follow Along**: You can clone this repository and try the exercises and projects yourself.
-The notes and code will be structured to make it easier for you to understand and implement.
-- **Contribute**: If you're working on similar topics or have suggestions to improve the projects, feel free to contribute by submitting issues, pull requests, or providing feedback.

 ## Project Structure

 The repository will be organized into different folders and files based on each course:

-- `/fundamentals_of_ai/` - Files related to the Fundamentals of AI course
+- `/Fundamentals of AI/` - Files related to the Fundamentals of AI course
-- `/generative_ai/` - Files and projects from the Generative AI course
+- `/Generative AI/` - Files and projects from the Generative AI course
-- `/embeddable_ai/` - Projects and applications that embed AI into real-world applications
+- `/Embeddable AI/` - Projects and applications that embed AI into real-world applications
-- `/pytorch/` - PyTorch-based projects and tutorials
+- `/Learn AI Hands-On - PyTorch/` - PyTorch-based projects and tutorials
-- `/ai_cookbook/` - Notebooks and practical code from the Open-Source AI Cookbook
+- `/AI Cookbok/` - Notebooks and practical code from the Open-Source AI Cookbook

-## Contributing

-Feel free to fork the repository and make contributions.
-You can:
-- Report issues or bugs
-- Suggest improvements
-- Submit pull requests

-## License

-This repository is a personal project and does not include any proprietary or copyrighted content.
-The materials referenced in this repository may be subject to the respective licenses of the courses or platforms hosting them.

 ---

 Stay tuned as I continue to update this repository with new learnings and projects.
-If you have any questions or want to collaborate on AI projects, feel free to reach out!

 Happy learning!

 ---